 Because there are also possible disadvantages to requesting for postponement of payment and filing a declaration of inability to pay, we advise to consult your adviser in order to make a careful consideration.

-For more information, we refer to our newsletter on these special crisis measures.
 The exact composition of the announced crisis measures is not yet known.
 Because of this, changes and further conditions can not be ruled out.

 VAT relief on bad debts